-- 6. Now use the Select by Location tool (Vector $\blacktriangleright$ Research Tools $\blacktriangleright$ Select by location). - 7.
+- 6. Now use the Select by Location tool (Vector \blacktriangleright Research Tools \blacktriangleright Select by location). - 7.
 Set up like this:

 000 Select by location

-Select feature es in:
+Select feature is in:

 new_solutio n \$

 that intersect features in:

 suitable_ter rain_continuous_100m ‡

 🗌 Use selecte d features only

 Modify curren t selection by:

-creating new / selection 💲
+creating new selection \$

 🗹 Add result to canvas

 Close OK